nus-cs2113-AY2324S2/ip/docs/README.md

 # Chat Bot Adam - User Guide
-This is a user guide for Chat Bot Adam, a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).<br>
+This is a user guide for Chat Bot Adam, a desktop app for managing tasks, optimized for usage on a Command Line Interface (CLI).<br>
-It contains all the information you need to get started with Adam the Chat Bot.
+If you can type fast, Adam can get your tasks managed faster than some GUI apps.<br>

 ## Table of Contents
 - [Introduction](#introduction)